multiplex55/Multi_Manager/README.md

    - Right-click the workspace header to open the rename dialog.
    - Enter a new name and confirm by clicking "Ok."
 3. **Delete Workspace**: Click "Delete Workspace" to remove a workspace.
+4. **Save Workspaces As...**: Choose **File -> Workspace Management -> Save Workspaces As...** to pick a custom JSON file.
+The selected path is remembered for future saves.

 ### Window Management